 It can be tricky getting started with video captioning!
 So we wanted to share a quick breakdown of your options for YouTube, Vimeo and Facebook.

 Upload your own transcription through YouTube for free

-This is the method we used for this Dance/NYC campaign video.
+This is the method we used for a recent Dance/NYC campaign video.

 In order to do this, you must upload either a caption file or a transcript file.
 Caption files contain both text and time codes, while transcript files only contain text and are saved as a plain text file (.txt).
 If the video is in English, YouTube can automatically synchronize your transcript with the video to create a caption file.

 NCDAE offers this really great resource for adding captions through YouTube’s video manager!

 With Automatic Captioning, machine algorithms generate captions for you without you needing to type out your transcript.
 The quality may vary with this method, but you can edit the captions it collects to make it clearer!

 Subtitles in other languages

 Youtube can also guide you to a selection of vendors who can translate your videos.
 The video must have captions already entered in the video’s original language in order for this to work!

 If time is tight, there is a way to crowdsource subtitles and translations.
 You can turn on community contributions for your videos, and then users will submit closed captions or subtitles.
 Once content is submitted, you can manage it by reviewing, editing, publishing, flagging, or rejecting it.